-Whether you are getting started or planning on becoming more serious on the e-bike movement, it is important to understand the main principles, power, and limitations of your next e-bike.
+Whether you are getting started or planning on becoming more serious about the e-bike movement, it is important to understand the main principles, power, and limitations of your next e-bike.

 Let’s take a look…

 Motors wattage: what is the difference?

 Manufacturers still don’t use the same standards to name and categorize motors of the e-bikes they build.
 And this is something that could potentially bring you to misleading facts and may even end up with a sub-optimal purchase.